ZJUBCA/roadmap/dev/blockchainer-roadmap-In-English.md

 With the foundation of introduction, in fact, there are some optional topics, in which you can understand and learn the topics you are interested in.

 + **Fork: Technical group**：
-  + Consortium chain：
+  + Enterprise-grade blockchain：
-    + In the field of consortium chain, as long as we understand the Hyperledger Fabric and R3 Corda, we basically understand 80% of the content; The way of learning can be to directly read the documents on these projects, blogs written by others, or read books.
+    + In the field of Enterprise-grade blockchain, as long as we understand the Hyperledger Fabric and R3 Corda, we basically understand 80% of the content; The way of learning can be to directly read the documents on these projects, blogs written by others, or read books.
     + Hyperledger Fabric official document：[🔗](https://hyperledger-fabric.readthedocs.io/en/latest/)
     + Book: Advanced Practical Combat of Blockchain Technology（Introduction [🔗](https://book.douban.com/subject/30177480/)，Introduce Hyperledger Fabric、Ethereum、Hyperchain）
     + Book: Principle, Design and Application of Blockchain（Introduction [🔗](https://book.douban.com/subject/27127839/)，The whole book is about Hyperledger Fabric, with source code analysis）